richardnunes/animals/testing-with-rtl/1.basic-component/README.md

 7. `*ByTitle`: The title attribute is not consistently read by screen readers, and is not visible by default for sighted users.

 8. `*ByTestId`: The user cannot see/hear these, so this is only recommended for cases where you can't match by role or text.
+Should only be used as a last resort.

 ```js
 const MyComponent = () => <h1>Hello World!</h1>;